radish-es/opensourcelaw/content/courses/Property/modules/anticolonialism_framework.md

 Statements like these play a crucial role in building awareness and renewing ongoing relationships between settler and Indigenous communities.
 They are especially important for our course, where we will aim for a nuanced and detailed understanding of legal concepts like "unceded territory".

 One challenge associated with land acknowledgements is that they do not always give the impression of being meaningful or genuine—especially if they come across as formulaic or fail to address the ongoing injustices faced by Indigenous people.
 That is not a criticism of the practice of land acknowledgements itself.
-Instead, it is motivation to reflect on the more personal question: *what does acknowledging Mi'kmaw territory at the beginning of our property law course mean for how we learn and teach in the course?*
+Instead, it is motivation to reflect on the question: *what does acknowledging Mi'kmaw territory at the beginning of our property law class mean for how we learn and teach in the course?*

 [^atleo2022]: Clifford Atleo and Jonathan Boron, "Land Is Life: Indigenous Relationships to Territory and Navigating Settler Colonial Property Regimes in Canada," Land 11, no. 5 (May 2022): 609, 610.